Tupelo (tree): Honey

 Tupelos of the species Nyssa ogeche are valued as honey plants in the southeastern United States, particularly in the Gulf Coast region.
 They produce a very light, mild-tasting honey.
 In Florida, beekeepers keep beehives along the river swamps on platforms or floats during tupelo bloom to produce certified tupelo honey, which commands a high price on the market because of its flavor.
 Monofloral honey made from the nectar of Nyssa ogeche has such a high ratio of fructose to glucose that it does not crystallize.

 The Apalachicola River in the Florida panhandle is the center for tupelo honey.
 The honey is produced wherever tupelo trees (three species) bloom in the southeastern United States, but the purest and most expensive version (which is certified by pollen analysis) is produced in this valley.
 In a good harvest year, the tupelo honey crop produced by a group of specialized Florida beekeepers has a value approaching $1,000,000.

 Fossil record

 Fruits conforming morphologically and anatomically to Nyssa have been identified from the Campanian of Alberta, Canada.
-The fruits conform to a kind that is common in the Paleogene, formerly called Palaeonyssa.
+The fruits conform to a kind that is common in the Paleogene, formerly in a genus called Palaeonyssa.